-The pediatric or child dentist is trained and prepared to appropriately take care of the child from the earliest stages of life, which is why he or she can also be entitled as a baby dentist.
+The paediatric or child dentist is trained and prepared to appropriately take care of the child from the earliest stages of life, which is why he or she can also be entitled as a baby dentist.

-Pediatric dentistry specializes in the care of babies, commonly known as “Odontobebé” in Spanish or “Dentistry for babies”, or both, and is essential to prevent oral pathology at early stages.
-The leading pediatric dentistry academies agree that the first time the child visits the dental office should coincide with the eruption of the first milk tooth and no later than the first birthday, meaning when the child is still a baby.
+Paediatric dentistry specializes in the care of babies, commonly known as “Odontobebé” in Spanish or “Dentistry for babies”, or both, and is essential to prevent oral pathology at early stages.
+The leading paediatric dentistry academies agree that the first time the child visits the dental office should coincide with the eruption of the first milk tooth and no later than the first birthday, meaning when the child is still a baby.

-This early first visit has numerous positive aspects, as it facilitates the establishment of a “dental home”, which is comparable in dentistry to the establishment of the “medical home” with the pediatrician from birth.
-The need to create this link means that, with increasing frequency, pediatric dentists visit babies, thus desensitizing the child population in the dental environment and making the first contact with the dentist simple, brief and positive to establish preventive measures.
+This early first visit has numerous positive aspects, as it facilitates the establishment of a “dental home”, which is comparable in dentistry to the establishment of the “medical home” with the paediatrician from birth.
+The need to create this link means that, with increasing frequency, paediatric dentists visit babies, thus desensitizing the child population in the dental environment and making the first contact with the dentist simple, brief and positive to establish preventive measures.